foliant-docs/foliantcontrib.elasticsearch/README.md

 :   Elasticsearch API URL.

 `index_name`
 :   Name of the index.
-Your index must have an explicitly specified name, otherwise API URL will be invalid.
+Your index must have an explicitly specified name, otherwise (by default) API URL will be invalid.

 `index_properties`
 :   Settings and other properties that should be used when creating an index.
-If not specified, the default settings will be used.
+If not specified (by default), the default Elasticsearch settings will be used.
 More details are described below.

 `actions`
 :   List of actions that the preprocessor should to perform.
-Available values are: `delete`, `create`.
-Often it is needed to remove and then fully rebuild the index.
+Available item values are: `delete`, `create`.
+By default, both of them are used since in most cases it’s needed to remove and then fully rebuild the index.

 `use_chapters`
-:   If set to `true`, the preprocessor applies only to the files that are mentioned in the `chapters` section of the project config.
+:   If set to `true` (by default), the preprocessor applies only to the files that are mentioned in the `chapters` section of the project config.
 Otherwise, the preprocessor applies to all of the files of the project.

+`escape_html`
+:   If set to `true` (by default), HTML syntax constructions in the text will be escaped by converting `&` to `&amp;`, `<` to `&lt;`, `>` to `&gt;`, and `"` to `&quot;`.

 `url_transform`
 :   Sequence of rules to transform local paths of source Markdown files into URLs of target pages.
 Each rule should be a dictionary.
 Its data is passed to the [`re.sub()` method](https://docs.python.org/3/library/re.html#re.sub): key as the `pattern` argument, and value as the `repl` argument.
 The local path (possibly previously transformed) to the source Markdown file relative to the temporary working directory is passed as the `string` argument.
 The default value of the `url_transform` option is designed to be used to build static websites with MkDocs backend.